-Borough bars for business boozing
+Borough bars for post-work drinks

 The Borough area of London is known for its vibrant working scene.
 It’s a landscape peppered with lucrative businesses, old and young, big and small, each of which produce a great demand for work drinks when the evening rolls around.
 Borough Market may satisfy the foodies and there are plenty of landmarks for the tourists to enjoy.
 But which pubs and bars are on offer for the thirsty workers of Borough?
 We know the area like the back of our hands, so let us take you on a crawl through some of our favourite Borough bars for boozing after business hours.